 Maybe you are a freelancer working alone, or perhaps you have a team of 4 people.
 If you work with a group, being all in the same place at the same time can be highly beneficial.
 This is a huge advantage.
 Imagine if you were all working from home and used messages and calls for all your communication.
 Things can be misunderstood and not taken the intended way over text.
 That’s why being all in the same place at the same time is so great for you and your business.
 The Coworking space is designed to maximize productivity.

 05. Tech in Abundance

 Fast fiber, Printing, and Landline.
 These are all things that most businesses nowadays will need if you want to expand your customer base.
 Many may think that landlines are out of date and no longer required for companies.
 Imagine the number of customers you miss out on by not having a landline option when they want to contact you.

 It goes like this.
 Find a space you are interested in, Contact the agent conveniently over WhatsApp, Have a look around and check out the area too, and get you and your team moved in.
 No need to worry about buying chairs and desks; everything is there for you already.
 It’s ready, locked, and loaded for you and your team to take your business to another level.

 Time for the bad news.
 I can just keep writing a list of pros for you, but that wouldn’t be realistic, would it?
 Everything has its pros and cons, so let’s move forward and discuss the cons.

 Cons: The disadvantages of Coworking Spaces

 I know what you’re thinking.
 How?
-When not at home and in a co-working space, everything would be okay right?
+When not at home and in a coworking space, everything would be okay, right?
 That’s not the case.
 There are distractions from other workers.
-Like I mentioned earlier, you’ll have a lot of business and goal-themed conversations with various people.
+As I mentioned earlier, you’ll have a lot of business and goal-themed conversations with various people.
 This could be looked at as a pro or a con.
 It depends on how well you can handle it.
 You’ll have to master the art of slipping away slowly, cutting people off even though you’d love to talk for hours on end.